ros2/design/articles/141_static_remapping.md

 - Remap via Command Line
 - Change the Default Namespace

-Requirements not supported
+Requirements not supported:

 - Change a Token
 - Pre-FQN Remapping

-Special Operators
+Special Operators:

 - `*` wild card that matches a single token
 - `**` wild card that matches at least one slash and zero or more tokens
 - `:=` divides the two parts of a remapping rule: matching and replacement